Swiss School of Management

 Family-owned enterprises face particular challenges.
 The Family Enterprise Challenge is designed to help you address the universal issues as they apply to your own business and family.
 It combines rigorous learning with practical workshops.

-This course leads you through different Marketing case studies of real companies using the Harvard Business School Case method
+This module leads you through different Marketing case studies of real companies using the Harvard Business School Case method

-This course guides you through various Marketing case studies of real businesses using the Harvard Business School Case method.
+This module guides you through various Marketing case studies of real businesses using the Harvard Business School Case method.

 BBA in Finance

-This course introduces students to the subject of strategy and helps them better understand the overall impact of internal and external influences on the firm.
-The essential purpose of the course is to provide the student with broad insights into the practice of strategic management and its real significance in contemporary multinational corporations.
+This module introduces students to the subject of strategy and helps them better understand the overall impact of internal and external influences on the firm.
+The essential purpose of the module is to provide the student with broad insights into the practice of strategic management and its real significance in contemporary multinational corporations.

 Cost of the program